Logo Futurismo

 Mélissa Masvaleix | One of the unofficial exits of Gruta do Carvão

-Gruta do Carvão is home to multiple forms of life.
-Despite not having any endemic fauna, there are biological communities present in Gruta do Carvão.
-They adapted to the rough conditions of the caves with a lack of light and high air humidity.
+Gruta do Carvão is home to a diverse array of life forms.
+Despite not having any endemic fauna, biological communities are present in Gruta do Carvão.
+They adapted to the harsh conditions of the caves, characterized by a lack of light and high air humidity.

-About the fauna, you can spot many birds, mostly at night, such as passers, common blackbirds, and common chaffinches.
-From time to time it is possible to see dead rabbits because they fall into the cave openings.
-The lava tube is rich in arthropods (invertebrates) with species like Chthonius ischnocheles, Eidmanella pallida and more.
+About the fauna, you can spot many birds, mostly at night, such as passerines, common blackbirds, and common chaffinches.
+From time to time, it is possible to see dead rabbits because they fall into the cave openings.
+The lava tube is rich in arthropods (invertebrates), including species such as Chthonius ischnocheles, Eidmanella pallida, and others.

-In terms of vegetation, you can see some roots pending from the cave’s roof.
-Around the entrances of the lave tube, there are many flora species present like Macaronesian holly, Azores laurel, and many ferns, among other varieties.
-You can find also many small plants and herbs.
+In terms of vegetation, you can see some roots hanging from the cave’s roof.
+Around the entrances of the lava tube, numerous flora species are present, including Macaronesian holly, Azores laurel, and various ferns, among other varieties.
+You can also find many small plants and herbs.

 Preservation